erebboah/bulk_atac_pipeline/README.md

 ## Future directions
 As we add more samples, especially of differentiated cells, we can perform differential accessibility testing between samples using our counts matrix.

-With enough ATAC-seq samples, we can perform interesting analyses such as transcription factor footprinting and motif enrichment analysis.
+With enough ATAC-seq samples, we can perform interesting analyses such as transcription factor footprinting and motif enrichment.